jaywhj/mkdocs-materialx/docs/setup/setting-up-site-analytics.md

 # Setting up site analytics

 As with any other service offered on the web, understanding how your project documentation is actually used can be an essential success factor.
-Material for MkDocs natively integrates with [Google Analytics] and offers a customizable [cookie consent] and a [feedback widget].
+MaterialX for MkDocs natively integrates with [Google Analytics] and offers a customizable [cookie consent] and a [feedback widget].